beet-software/dorm/docs/docs/03-understand/01-how-the-pieces-fit.md

 ### Reasonable architectural interpretation

 The framework is the common application boundary.
 Generated entities are the mapping boundary between annotated Dart models and engine-neutral schema metadata.
-Engine packages are adapters that translate those contracts into in-memory, Firebase, or SQL operations.
+Engine packages are adapters that translate those contracts into in-memory, Firebase, SQL, or MongoDB operations.

 ### Not determined